int128/deployment-action/README.md

 - On push of a tag, the environment name is the tag name like `tags/v1.0.0`
 - Otherwise, the environment name is pair of workflow name and event name, like `workflow/schedule`

-For example, this action runs on a pull request, it creates the deployment like:
+For example, when this action runs on a pull request, it creates a deployment like:

 ![screenshot](https://user-images.githubusercontent.com/321266/134269988-e4751788-379f-46bb-bb7f-2ebc4183d220.png)